zack-bitcoin/amoveo/docs/design/sortition_chains.md

 So the operator of the grandparent sortition chain ends up controllig many many of his great-grandchild sortition chains.

+For this to work, sortition chains need to have the option of reporting the merkel root of their sortition-contracts onto any ancestor, not just the direct ancestor.
+That way you can still update your contract, even if the person you bought it from went off-line.

 Recovering memory for sortition contracts that are many generations away from the on-chain sortition chain.
 =============